jamesob/tinychain/README.md

 ## What is Bitcoin?

-In very brief terms that map to this code:
+In brief terms that map to this code...

 Bitcoin is a way of generating pseudo-anonymous, decentralized trust at the cost of electricity.
 The most commonly known (but not sole) application of this is as